Koronaa/MedTrack/README.md

 # MedTrack
-Simple iOS app written in Swift 5 to track daily medicine
+Simple iOS app written in Swift 5 to track daily medicine use.